What is free writing?

 The aim is to write, instead of speaking about what is on your mind.
 Grab the first word that enters your head.

-One way I find helpful to keep writing is to take the last word in a sentence and then write about it.
+One way I find helpful to keep writing if you run out of ideas is to take the last word in a sentence and then write about it.

 I didn’t wake up happy this morning.
 The morning was sunny and warm.
 But warm is not my cup of tea.

 Well, I prefer coffee to tea but who cares what I like for breakfast.